-HARC is having their Meet and Greet June 15th in Colonial Corners from 7-8:30.
+HARC is having their Meet and Greet gatherings on April 5 and on June 21 in Colonial Corners from 7-8:30.
 Please attend this event to meet our new instructors, interface with the other families in HARC and be current as to what is expected and going on with HARC at Colonial Baptist Church.
 As a whole group, we only meet twice a year.
 Your presence and participation is appreciated.
 I know every teacher will want to interact with you to ensure a smooth transition into next year.
 If you know of any families who are investigating High School options, pass this date along to them and invite them to join us.

 HARC is directed by Beth Grose: email@example.com / 919-616-1759

 More About HARC

 HARC (Homeschool Academic Resource Center) provides support and assistance in the rapidly growing community of homeschool education.
 It is an active member of this cohesive community of parents, students, experts, and resources so it can offer a program for families who decide to homeschool.